AkeelMedina22/Fractals/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an ongoing project of visualizing the fractals in the book Chaos and Fractals.
+This is an ongoing project of visualizing the fractals in the book Chaos and Fractals Chapter 2.
 As i read along the book I will add and update new things.

 ### Built With